bottlepy/bottle/docs/tutorial.rst

-Detail: Routing Order
+Implementation Detail: Routing Order
 ------------------------------------------------------------------------------

-With the power of wildcards and regular expressions, it is possible to define overlapping routes.
+With the power of wildcards and regular expressions it is possible to define overlapping routes.
 If multiple routes match the same URL, things get a bit tricky.
 To fully understand what happens in this case, you need to know in which order routes are checked by the router.

 First you should know that routes are grouped by their path rule.
 Two routes with the same path rule but different methods are grouped together and the first route determines the position of both routes.
 Fully identical routes (same path rule and method) replace previously defined routes, but keep the position of their predecessor.